-- learning objectives and success criteria that are shared with the pupils at the start of the lesson and used as a tool throughout - clearly labelled resources - · penguin team charts - displays celebrating pupils work, supported with key questions about the learning processes involved - displays that are interactive and demonstrate the use of key vocabulary - resources available to pupils that encourage independence in learning - presentation guidelines and WAGOLLs (What a Good One Looks Like) - · functioning interactive whiteboards - class timetables / duties / assembly rotas - a copy of the school behaviour pyramid - reading shelves displaying age related texts for pupils to access - times tables - interactive table or area displaying equipment and resources - Maths equipment trays - restorative questions - pupil Colour Monster "check in" feelings charts - displays should be changed at least once a term and all pupils should have opportunities to have their work displayed - artefacts, natural objects, 3D work and fabric should be used whenever possible to enhance displays.
+- learning objectives and success criteria that are shared with the pupils at the start of the lesson and used as a tool throughout

+- clearly labelled resources

+- penguin team charts

+- displays celebrating pupils work, supported with key questions about the learning processes involved

+- displays that are interactive and demonstrate the use of key vocabulary

+- resources available to pupils that encourage independence in learning

+- presentation guidelines and WAGOLLs (What a Good One Looks Like)

+- functioning interactive whiteboards

+- class timetables / duties / assembly rotas

+- a copy of the school behaviour pyramid

+- a reading corner

+- times tables

+- interactive table or area displaying equipment and resources

+- Maths equipment trays

+- restorative questions

+- pupil "check in" feelings charts

+- displays should be changed at least once a term and all pupils should have opportunities to have their work displayed

+- artefacts, natural objects, 3D work and fabric should be used whenever possible to enhance displays.
 Work on display should be marked in accordance with school policy.